Anthony Browne, The Retreat of Reason: Political Correctness and the Corruption of Public Debate in Modern Britain (London: Civitas, 2006)

 At the time of (re-)writing this piece, the most recent victim of this process of purging in academia is the celebrated historian, and long-term controversialist, David Starkey, excommunicated for some eminently sensible, if crudely expressed, remarks about slavery.

-Meanwhile, as proof of the one-sided nature of the witch-hunt, during the very same month as that in which Starkey was excommunicated from public life, a non-white leftist female academic, Priyamvada Gopal, tweeted the borderline genocidal tweet:
+Meanwhile, as proof of the one-sided nature of the witch-hunt, during the very same month as that in which Starkey was excommunicated from public life, a non-white leftist female academic, Priyamvada Gopal, now a professor of ‘Postcolonial Studies’, tweeted the borderline genocidal tweet:

 “White lives don’t matter.
 As white lives.”

-Yet the only repercussions the latter faced from her employer, Cambridge University, was to be almost immediately promoted to a full professorship.
+Yet the only repercussions she faced from her employer, Cambridge University, was to be almost immediately promoted to a full professorship.

 Cambridge University also, in response, issued a defence of their employees right to academic freedom, tweeting that: